Ardkil/PX4AutopilotSimCamera-in-python-without-ros/README.md

 # PX4/Gazebo Camera Python Setup Guide

-This guide explains how to set up a Python virtual environment that can stream gazebo topics in WSL2 Ubuntu or Ubuntu.
+This is a guide to get camera data from PX4 gazebo without the ros bridge, using Gstreamer and Gazebo transport.
+You can then write the data to an udp port to use later or just use it

 ---
 ## Step 0: PX4 setup